pius-code/ASHA/README.md

 ## 🔄 How It Works (Step-by-Step)

-1. ESP32 connects to WiFi
+1. ESP32/your own microcontroller connects to WiFi
-2. ESP32 connects to MQTT broker
+2. ESP32/your own microcontroller connects to MQTT broker
-3. ESP32 subscribes to: `home/led/#`
+3. ESP32/your own microcontroller subscribes to: `home/led/#`
 4. A message is published
-5. ESP32 receives event
+5. ESP32/your own microcontroller receives event
 6. Callback function runs
-7. Hardware reacts
+7. Hardware reacts by JUST natural LANGUAGE PROCESSING (no hard coding).

 ---